EmbeddedSystemClass/csiAnalyzer/README.md

 # csiAnalyzer
-GUI development for LPC1788 using Segger emWin graphics lib - Internship project
+- GUI for 7” touch screen LCD on an embedded target (LPC1788 Cortex M3) using Segger’s emWin graphics library.
+- Uses graph plotting API over legacy bitmap graphs
+- Project aim was to develop a prototype GUI which would allow the company to migrate to latest Cortex series from older ARM7   architecture
+- Developed as an internship project for Fusion Process Control Systems Pvt.
+Ltd. (Nov 2017-Jan 2018)
+- Check out the Wiki for screenshots